Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bo Bichette and the Toronto Blue Jays will see Brandon Bielak starting for the Houston Astros in the first game of a four-game series, Monday at 7:07 PM ET.
+Bo Bichette and the Toronto Blue Jays will try to find success against Hunter Brown when he starts for the Houston Astros on Tuesday at 7:07 PM ET.

-Bookmakers list the Blue Jays as -125 favorites on the moneyline, while giving the underdog Astros +105 moneyline odds.
-Toronto (-1.5) is the favorite on the run line.
-A 10-run total has been set for this matchup.
+The favored Blue Jays have -141 moneyline odds to win against the underdog Astros, who are listed at +115.
+The game's total has been set at 8.5 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.